JulianoAlfredo/JulianoAlfredo/README.md

 ### Hello there 👋.
-  Actually, I am looking to be a computer engineer at Universidade Veiga de Almeida.
-I have my bachelor's degree for 2027
+  Currently, I'm looking to be a computer engineer at Universidade Veiga de Almeida.
+I have my bachelor's degree for 2027.

 - :closed_book:  I have some experiences in the area, but I no have a job.
 I'm a freelancer and searching a job, because this is my dream, I study all days to be a backend developer.
 All days, I update my projects and do a new projects.